 The whole world comes together in Leiden

 The Orientation Week Leiden (OWL) is organised twice a year, before the start of each new semester.
 This summer version is the biggest because of the many students who are starting their bachelor's or master's programme in Leiden.
 They will be starting in September and this week will get to know the city and the university.
 These new students have come from all over the world.
-We asked a few of them what brought them to Leiden.
+We asked a few of them in the summer of 2018 what brought them to Leiden.

 Paola (18, Italy) – Bachelor's in Psychology